josethomas45/mellowship/README.md

   - `GuestsTable.jsx`
   - `PaginationFooter.jsx`

-## Available Scripts
+## 📦 Available Scripts

 In the project directory, you can run:

 ### `npm start`

 Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in interactive watch mode.
-Refer to [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

 Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for best performance.

-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

-Refer to [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more details.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-This command will copy all configuration files and dependencies (webpack, Babel, ESLint, etc.) into your project.
-It gives you full control but is not reversible.

 ## 📚 Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 To learn React, check out the [React documentation](https://reactjs.org/).

----